SpikeInterface/spikeinterface/doc/how_to/unsigned_to_signed.rst

 For those that want a deeper understanding of dtypes `NumPy provides a great explanation <https://numpy.org/doc/stable/reference/arrays.dtypes.html>`_.
-For our purposes it is important to know that many pieces of recording equipment opt to store their electrophysiological data as unsigned integers, which provides the benefit of reduces the necessary file size.
+For our purposes it is important to know that many pieces of recording equipment opt to store their electrophysiological data as unsigned integers, which provides the benefit of reducing the necessary file size.
 In order to convert to real units these file formats only need to store a :code:`gain` and an :code:`offset`.
 Our :code:`RecordingExtractor`'s maintain the dtype that the file format utilizes, which means that some of our
 :code:`RecordingExtractor`'s will have unsigned dtypes.